Skip the detour and get yourself on the path to healing

 - If you’re anemic and have other symptoms consistent with gluten allergy, this is a major clue.

-- If in addition you appear to be defficient in a whole host of nutrients despite eating healthily, you have yet another sign.
+- If in addition you appear to be deficient in a multitude of other nutrients despite eating healthily, you have yet another sign.

 - Altogether, evidence of a measurable negative physical reaction to gluten, genetic predisposition and nutritional deficiencies would be pointing fairly certainly to gluten intolerance.